 Institutions are facing challenges with student recruitment, retention, employer advocacy and more while striving to gain a competitive advantage.

 Through years of admissions management experience I have gained an in-depth understanding of the ever-changing realm and unique marketing challenges of private higher-education.

 What’s the silver bullet to achieving online marketing success in higher education?
 While it may seem rudimentary, the quick answer is clear: put the student first.
 Develop and maintain a student-centric approach.
 This requires higher education marketers to make all decisions with the student experience as the main priority.

 By Caroline Ramos | Director, Client Services

-Editor’s note: This is the first in a series of blog posts focusing on best practices for lead generation in the online education industry.
+Editor’s note: This is the first post in a series focusing on best practices for lead generation in the online education industry.

 Year after year universities struggle with enrollment rates.
 At the same time marketers are testing new advertising channels, shifting budgets, designing new creative assets and everything in between to reach that seemingly elusive enrollment goal.

 But why is nothing changing?
 Why are enrollment rates dropping after all that investment in time, money and effort?